Top 10 Superfoods List for Mind-Body Wellness

 Goat milk kefir and homemade sauerkraut

-8- Fiber Rich Foods
+8- Fiber-Rich, Nutritious Foods

-Fiber rich foods make the top 10 superfoods list because fiber is essential to the proper functioning of the digestive system.
+Fiber-rich foods make the top 10 superfoods list because fiber is essential to the proper functioning of the digestive system.
 It helps you feel full longer after a meal, making it a weight loss ally, absorbs toxins on the way out of the body, and feeds healthy bacteria in intestines.

 Soluble fiber promotes healthy cholesterol and blood sugar levels.
 Insoluble fiber absorbs water and bulks up stools.
 Your body needs both kinds.
 Manufacturers add inulin (mostly from chicory root) to foods as fiber.
 This type of fiber feeds healthy bacteria, but does not offer the same benefits as soluble and insoluble fiber.